AnjaKroon/GenModel/README.md

 * As input, discrete.py can only work with a uniform probability distribution.
 * A .png file is currently created representing the modified probability distribution.
 Creation of this png increases the processing time.
 If no such images are needed, it would be advantageous to remove this capability for running the program over large combinations of input parameters.

+## Next Steps
+At this point, the problem statement has been defined and the foundational code base has been laid.
+The next step would be the first iteration of testing.
+I would like to run the discrete.py over the various combinations of the following parameters:
+* U: 100 1000 10000 100000 1000000
+* m: 10 100 1000 10000 1000000 10000000
+* b: in 30 50 100
+We are not varying e and will keep it at 0.1 at least for this first round of testing.
+From these tests, I will note down the U, m, e, b, run time, and array of generated samples (with m samples in it).
+I think we will be using the generated samples array for the next step of testing in the overall problem statement? @Flo?

 ## What are the other files for?
 * Evaluation_ground_truth_FloRegol.pdf -- The origional description of the research problem.
 Describes how this code fits into a larger research problem.
 * ExampleofModProbPlot.png -- The output .png file with input parameters of U = 1000, m = 1000, e = 0.1, and b = 100.